-Data Collection/Analysis: The scientist applies a range of standard geologic and/or geochemical techniques to acquire data and samples.
+Data Collection/Analysis/Synthesis: The scientist applies a full range of standard geologic and/or geochemical techniques to acquire data and samples.
 Makes geological observations, computations, and measurements.
-Areas of investigation vary depending on particular assignment; examples may include geomorphology, paleo seismology, planetary sciences, paleontology, paleoclimatology, sedimentology, limnology, volcanology, resource assessments, geologic mapping, structural assessments and specifications, and safety assessments related to new or existing structures such as dams, depth of water tables and other types of conditions which impact projects.
+Areas of investigation vary depending on particular assignment; examples may include geomorphology, paleo seismology, planetary sciences, paleontology, paleoclimatology, sedimentology, limnology, resource assessments, geologic mapping, structural assessments and specifications, and safety assessments related to new or existing structures such as dams, depth of water tables and other types of conditions which impact projects.
+Works with data sets published by various State, federal, and/or International entities.
+Synthesizes data using a range of standard techniques.

-Geologic Interpretation: Analyzes and interprets geological and geophysical data and carries out investigations in accordance with instructions from a senior scientist or project chief.
+Geologic Interpretation: Analyzes and interprets geological and geophysical data and carries out investigations.
 Investigations may involve but are not limited to: reservoir identification and classification, well log analysis, seismic and other geophysical data interpretation, surficial and subsurface mapping, developing geologic cross sections, reserves and resource estimation, conservation of resources, lease sale evaluations for fair market value determination, and discharge analyses.
-Uses data interpretation software and various PC-based software applications in order to adequately evaluate geologic-related projects, and for the purpose of inputting, displaying, and organizing geological, geochemical, geophysical and/or engineering data for retrieval and evaluation.
+Analyses often require integration several data sets.
+Utilizes and is proficient in data interpretation software and various PC-based software applications in order to adequately evaluate geologic-related projects, make determinations, and for the purpose of inputting, displaying, and organizing geological, geochemical, geophysical and/or engineering data for retrieval and evaluation.

-Reporting/Documenting: Contributes to technically authoritative reports on geologic and related studies that convey a range of standard geologic, geomorphic, geochemical, biological, and/or hydrologic information.
+Reporting/Documenting: Personally prepares or contributes to technically authoritative reports on geologic and related studies that convey a range of standard geologic, geomorphic, geochemical, biological, and/or hydrologic information.
 Audiences for reports may be academic researchers, government entities, commercial concerns, cooperating entities, or other users of government data and reports.
 Reports typically contribute to broader investigations that may form the basis for bureau or cooperator decision-making efforts.
 May assist in the development or editing of geologic maps for digital or print publication.

 Communication of Findings: Communicates findings in a variety of formats and settings.
-May make presentations to officials in circumstances where technical information must be presented in a way that is comprehensible to non-technical personnel.
-Topics communicated are typically technical but may also be related to permitting and/or regulatory enforcement.
+Makes oral presentations of technical documentation at professional meetings, coordination, or other technical briefings.
+May makes presentations to officials in circumstances where technical information must be presented in a way that is comprehensible to non-technical personnel.
+Topics communicated may be technical, safety and emergency management oriented, address permitting and compliance issues, or other purposes of interest to the Bureau, DOI, cooperating agencies, federal contractors, or the general public and commercial concerns.